 Our recent trip to Africa renewed my conviction in the importance of our cooperative, problem-solving approach and my energy for our work ahead.
 I want to thank our supporters and invite other interested people to join us.

-You can read the executive summary of Simpson Thacher’s review of the Clinton Foundation on our website at www.clintonfoundation.org.
+Read the executive summary of Simpson Thacher’s review of the Clinton Foundation here.

 Read President Clinton's official letter here.